derekgallardo01/ML-1/readme.md

 # House Price Prediction Project

 ## Project Overview
 This project focuses on predicting house prices using various features like location, size, and number of rooms.
-The primary goal is to apply skills learned from the Machine Learning/AI foundations skill path, including data preprocessing, exploratory data analysis (EDA), and implementing a simple linear regression model.
+The primary goal is to apply skills learned including data preprocessing, exploratory data analysis (EDA), and implementing a simple linear regression model.

 ## Table of Contents
 - [Project Overview](#project-overview)